cayrrs/swiftprinterLOCALwebpage/README.md

 if you extracted the zip properly, there should be a folder called SwiftPrinterLOCAL.

-type cd SwiftPrinterLOCAL (or whatever the folder's name is)
+type cd swiftprinterLOCALwebpage-main (or whatever the folder's name is)

 you are now in the main dir of the website.